Update on Creative Europe and the outcome of the EU referendum

 As part of its remit, Creative Europe Desk UK encourages international and especially European working, and believes in the strength of collaborating across borders.

-In light of this, our advice for UK organisations and other European partners is to continue applications as normal for forthcoming Creative Europe calls.
-We can provide guidance on this, including how to mitigate any risks, as part of our usual advice on applications, so get in touch.
-We will update our guidance as soon as any further information becomes available.
+In light of this, our advice for UK lead and partner organisations and other European partners is to continue applications as normal for forthcoming Creative Europe calls.

 Key facts about Creative Europe: